CHAPTER SIXTEEN

 “Nah, bitch!” screamed another guy.
 “Fuck you!”

-I glanced to my right and saw a Latino male smash a beer bottle over the head of another Latino.
+I glanced towards the shouting and saw a Latino male smash a beer bottle over the head of another Latino.
 Glass shattered and blood splashed to the ground.
 The victim of the assault reached for his head and his fingers were instantly covered with bright red liquid.
-He was grabbed by his friend who yanked him towards the stairway.

 “Damn,” Mitchell said, “that dude got fucked up.”